 Interest expense principally comprises interest on convertible loan notes, deferred consideration and bank charges.
-For further information on the terms of our convertible loan notes see "-Liquidity and Capital Resources-Indebtedness".
+For further information on the terms of our convertible loan notes see "-Liquidity and Capital Resources-Indebtedness."

-Changes in the fair value of financial instruments
+Changes in the fair value of financial instruments/warrants

-The fair value changes in financial instruments are recognized in the statement of comprehensive loss.
+The fair value changes in financial instruments principally comprises warrant liabilities, which are recognized in the statement of comprehensive loss.